Alcmaeonidae: Rivalry with Peisistratids

-Alcmaeonids were allowed back into the city in 594 BC, during the archonship of Solon, and were able to recover significant influence.
-During the tyranny of Pisistratus, a member of the influential Peisistratids family and rival clan to the Alcmaeonidae, the aforementioned Megacles married his daughter to the tyrant, but when the tyrant refused to have children with her, Megacles and his allies banished him.
+During the tyranny of Pisistratus, a member of the influential Peisistratids family, and rival clan to the Alcmaeonidae, the aforementioned Megacles married his daughter to the tyrant.
+The tyrant, however, refused to have children with her, and Megacles along with his allies banished him.
 Later the Alcmaeonids would claim to have been exiled following Pisistratus' return in 546 BC, so as to distance themselves from possible accusations of complicity, but epigraphic evidence in fact proves that Cleisthenes was archon for the year 525–24 BC.
 Megacles was able to marry (for a second or third time) Agarista, the daughter of the tyrant Cleisthenes of Sicyon.
 They had two sons, Hippocrates and another Cleisthenes, this one the reformer of Athenian democracy.
 Hippocrates' daughter was Agariste, the mother of Pericles.